nanoporetech/epi2me-api/readme.md

 |   ├── *.fast5
 ```

-The metrichor api supports both folder structures as input.
+The EPI2ME api supports both folder structures as input.
 If the uploadedFolder or the outputFolder are subdirectories of the input folder, the .fast5 files they contain will be excluded.

 ##### Step 2: Uploaded
 Once a file has been successfully uploaded, it will be moved to the uploadedFolder.
 The batched folder structure is maintained: